janschill/cern-solid-code-investigation/report/solid-comment.md

 | CommentContainer |
 | :------------------:|

 ### Questions

 * How to generate random IDs for the comment identification, is this necessary?
 * How to do all of this server-side, would this be against the Solid idea?
 * RDF - what is inference and why is it a challenge on large scale
+* How to get all resources from a container?
+  * The response of a GET to a container returns the information of what it contains, but not their information.
+This is solved with [Gobbling](https://github.com/solid/solid-spec/issues/145) or SPARQL.

 ## Learnings